-Research and development expenses were $12.3 million for the second quarter of 2016 compared to $5.7 million for the second quarter of 2015.
-This increase was primarily due to expanded clinical development activities for LOXO-101, as well as additional expenses related to the preclinical pipeline.
-Loxo Oncology also recognized research and development-related stock-based compensation expense of $0.2 million during the second quarter of 2016, compared to $0.9 million for the second quarter of 2015.
+Research and development expenses were $24.4 million for the second quarter of 2017 compared to $12.3 million for the second quarter of 2016.
+This increase was primarily due to expanded larotrectinib development activities including clinical costs and costs related to the companion diagnostics agreement with Roche, as well as additional development expenses related to LOXO-292 and increases in employment costs primarily due to increased headcount.
+Loxo Oncology also recognized research and development-related stock-based compensation expense of $3.5 million during the second quarter of 2017 compared to $0.2 million for the second quarter of 2016.

-Research and development expenses were $20.7 million for the six months ended June 30, 2016, compared to $9.5 million for the six months ended June 30, 2015.
-This increase was primarily due to expanded clinical development activities for LOXO-101, as well as additional expenses related to the preclinical pipeline.
-Loxo Oncology also recognized research and development-related stock-based compensation expense of $0.5 million during the six months ended June 30, 2016, compared to $1.3 million for the six months ended June 30, 2015.
+Research and development expenses were $44.6 million for the six months ended June 30, 2017, compared to $20.7 million for the six months ended June 30, 2016.
+This increase was primarily due to expanded larotrectinib development activities including clinical costs and costs related to the companion diagnostics agreement with Roche, as well as additional development expenses related to LOXO-292 and LOXO-195 and increases in employment costs primarily due to increased headcount.
+Loxo Oncology also recognized research and development-related stock-based compensation expense of $5.9 million during the six months ended June 30, 2017, compared to $0.5 million for the six months ended June 30, 2016.

-General and administrative expenses were $3.8 million for the second quarter of 2016 compared to $2.4 million for the second quarter of 2015.
-This increase was primarily attributable to employment costs and professional fees.
-Loxo Oncology also recognized general and administrative-related stock-based compensation expense of $1.1 million during the second quarter 2016, compared to $0.8 million for the second quarter 2015.
+General and administrative expenses were $6.5 million for the second quarter of 2017 compared to $3.8 million for the second quarter of 2016.
+The increase was primarily due to increases in preparation activities for the potential commercialization of larotrectinib, headcount and employment costs and general and administrative professional fees.
+Loxo Oncology also recognized general and administrative-related stock-based compensation expense of $2.0 million during the second quarter 2017 compared to $1.1 million for the second quarter of 2016.

-General and administrative expenses were $7.2 million for the six months ended June 30, 2016, compared to $4.8 million for the six months ended June 30, 2015.
-This increase was primarily attributable to employment costs and professional fees.
-Loxo Oncology also recognized general and administrative-related stock-based compensation expense of $2.1 million during the six months ended June 30, 2016, compared to $1.3 million for the six months ended June 30, 2015.
+General and administrative expenses were $11.3 million for the six months ended June 30, 2017, compared to $7.2 million for the six months ended June 30, 2016.
+The increase was primarily due to increases in preparation activities for the potential commercialization of larotrectinib, headcount and employment costs and general and administrative professional fees.
+Loxo Oncology also recognized general and administrative-related stock-based compensation expense of $3.5 million during the six months ended June 30, 2017, compared to $2.1 million for the six months ended June 30, 2016.

 About Loxo Oncology